lsds/sgx-lkl/samples/languages/java/dacapo-benchmark/README.md

 avrora batik eclipse fop h2 jython luindex lusearch lusearch-fix pmd sunflow tomcat tradebeans tradesoap xalan
 ```

-By default, the benchmark `h2` is run.
+By default, the benchmark `avrora` is run.
 The enclave size is 2 GiB.

 4. Run the benchmark with SGX-LKL:
 ```